Viraj1923/Sign-Language-Recognition/README.md

 ## License

-This project is licensed under the [Your License] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [BSD 3-Clause License] - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact